 - it would prejudice your interests;

-- it would prejudice the safety of any person; or
+- it would prejudice the health or safety of any person (including you); or

 - for any other lawful reason under applicable privacy laws, including those contained in subrule 2(2) of the NZ Health Code and the Second Schedule of the Personal Data Protection Act 2012.

 We will only collect sensitive information about you for a lawful purpose connected with a function or activity listed in Appendix 3, and only where the collection is necessary for that purpose.

 We will not collect sensitive information about you by unlawful means, or by means that, in the circumstances, are unfair or intrude to an unreasonable extent upon your personal affairs.

 Your health information (including your gender, age range, presenting issue, history of presenting issues, psychosocial background, family history, medical history and lifestyle information), is generally required to arrange assessment of your needs so we are able to provide you with the appropriate level of support and intervention.